SWORDIntel/DSLLVM/README.md

 ```

 ---

-SLLVM is a **DSMIL-aware build of LLVM** with a small set of targeted extensions:
+## What DSLLVM Is

+DSLLVM is a **standard LLVM/Clang toolchain** with additional telemetry and metadata collection capabilities.

-- keeps the **standard LLVM/Clang toolchain behaviour**;
+- Keeps the **standard LLVM/Clang toolchain behaviour**;
-- adds **optional hooks** for a multi-layer DSMIL system (devices, clearances, and telemetry);
+- Adds **optional telemetry hooks** for build and compilation metrics;
-- exposes **AI and quantum-related metadata** to higher layers without changing normal compiler workflows.
+- Can be used as a regular `clang`/`lld` toolchain with enhanced observability.

-If you already know LLVM, you can treat DSLLVM as “LLVM with an opinionated integration layer” rather than a new compiler.
+If you already know LLVM, you can treat DSLLVM as "LLVM with extra telemetry" rather than a new compiler.

-> **Note**
-> This repository is intentionally vague about downstream systems.

 ---

 ## Highlights

 - ✅ **LLVM-first design**
   - Tracks upstream LLVM closely; core passes and IR semantics are unchanged.
-  - Can be used as a regular `clang`/`lld` toolchain for non-DSMIL builds.
+  - Can be used as a regular `clang`/`lld` toolchain.

-- 🛰️ **DSMIL integration points (optional)**
-  - Lightweight annotations and metadata channels to describe:
+- 📊 **Telemetry and metadata collection**
-    - logical device / layer routing,
-    - clearance tags,
-    - build-time provenance and audit hints.
-  - All of this is **opt-in** and encoded as normal IR / object metadata.

-- 🧠 **AI & telemetry hooks**
-  - Build artefacts can carry compact feature metadata for:
+  - Build artefacts can carry compact telemetry metadata for:
     - performance/size profiles,
-    - security posture markers,
-    - deployment hints to external AI advisors.
-  - No runtime is mandated; DSLLVM just **emits signals** higher layers may consume.

-- ⚛️ **Quantum-aware, not quantum-dependent**
-  - Optional metadata path for handing small optimisation / search problems
-    to external **Qiskit-based workflows**.
-  - From the compiler’s point of view, this is just structured metadata attached to IR.

-- 🔐 **PQC-aligned security profile**
-  - Compiler options and metadata profiles intended to coexist with
-    **CNSA 2.0 style suites** (e.g. ML-KEM-1024, ML-DSA-87, SHA-384) without hard-coding any crypto.
-  - DSLLVM does **not** ship cryptography; it exposes knobs and tags so
-    downstream toolchains can enforce their own policies.
+    - compilation metrics,
+    - build-time observability.
+  - Optional and encoded as normal IR / object metadata.

 ---